viktorvano/STM32-IoT-Humdity-Sensor/README.md

 ```
 ## DDNS

-Use a DDNS serrvice such as No-IP to create a hostname
+Use a DDNS service such as No-IP to create a hostname
 ![alt text](https://github.com/viktorvano/STM32-IoT-Humdity-Sensor/blob/main/documents/noip.png?raw=true)

 Add DDNS credentials to your router